Profile image of Megan Gregory (née Fowler)

 Megan has an ILR Level 3 (professional working proficiency) in French, which is useful when undertaking international literature reviews and corresponding with peers in French-speaking countries.
 She enjoys cycling for transportation and recreation and also walks, drives, and uses public transport, giving her a good understanding of the different requirements for people travelling by various modes.

-When she’s not at work, Megan’s activities include: refereeing junior MMA matches; conducting search and rescue missions; supervising construction sites; catching “bad guys”; coordinating walking and cycling expeditions; creating culinary masterpieces for fastidious critics; rowing a boat gently down the stream (whilst always remember to scream at the crocodiles); and numerous other activities that go with having two energetic pre-schoolers.
+When she’s not at work, Megan’s activities include: refereeing junior MMA matches; conducting search and rescue missions; supervising construction sites; catching “bad guys”; coordinating walking and cycling expeditions; creating culinary masterpieces for fastidious critics; rowing a boat gently down the stream (whilst always remembering to scream at the crocodiles); and numerous other activities that go with having two energetic young children.